mjopenglsdl/small3d/README.md

 It has been derived from a simple game, which has been under development for more than a year, as a learning exercise (introduction: http://goo.gl/itn6x5, blog: http://goo.gl/7hCTPA).
 I have decided to separate the game from its engine and make the engine available for easy reuse, as a biicode block (http://goo.gl/WKS0Hv).
 The game is now provided as a sample, in the "samplegame" folder within the block, and it demonstrates how the features of the engine can be used.

-The current version of small3d is stable but, for the moment, I consider it to be only a proof-of-technology.
+The previous version of small3d (3) is stable, but note that it is only a proof-of-technology.
 You can definitely make interesting things with it, but it is not complete.
 A lot of values are hardcoded, like the dimensions of the 3D scene or the position of the camera.
 It also needs a few more features, like better control of text rendering and sound.
-The next version of the block will be the first official release, with all of these matters addressed, a comprehensive, easy to understand API and an architecture that abides to the "Don`t make me use your design" principle (http://blog.biicode.com/software-design-proposal/).
+This version (4) version of the block will be the first official release, with all of these matters addressed, a comprehensive, easy to understand API and an architecture that abides to the "Don`t make me use your design" principle (http://blog.biicode.com/software-design-proposal/).
+At present, it is under heavy development and will be changing a lot.

-Changes towards that version are not published immediately, but are being elaborated in a separate branch: https://github.com/dimitrikourk/small3d/commits/v4refactoring

 Feel free to make suggestions! http://goo.gl/4XKmy5

 Compatibility
 -------------